Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 ### Emotions Tangent

-Identifying what core emotion affects you the most may seem overwhelming, but it might not be easier than you think.
+Identifying what core emotion affects you the most may seem overwhelming, but it might take more work than you think.
 Click here if you would like to do <a href="/blog/experiment" >a quick experiment with regards to emotions</a>; otherwise, keep reading to help determine your type.

 ## Identifying your dominant core emotion